mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/80.Troubleshooting Guide/default.md

 ###### **Failures during HDM deployment are not currently handled for recovery**

-Failures during the HDM deployment On-Premise or On-Cloud will require the user to first clean the state using HDM reset and retry the deployment.
-In the current release, HDM doesn’t attempt to automatically recover from deployment failures.
+Failures during HDM deployment on-premises or in the cloud will require the state to be cleaned using HDM reset, then the deployment can be retried.
+In the current release, HDM does not attempt to automatically recover from deployment failures.
 (Ref: **CP-4686)**

-###### **Deployment taking time or appears in a hung state**
+###### **Deployment taking time or appears to be in a hung state**

-During deployment, the synchronization with NTP server is required.
-This operation may take time and during this period, the deployment may seem stuck or taking longer than expected.
-User is not required to take any action here, there will be a delay after which the deployment would continue as usual.
+During deployment, synchronization with the NTP server is required.
+This operation may take time.
+During this period, the deployment may seem stuck or taking longer than expected.
+No action is required.
+After this expected delay, the deployment will continue as usual.
 (Ref: **CP-4419)**

 ###### **Deployment failure with message “Insufficient resources to satisfy configured failover level for vSphere HA”**

-If there are insufficient CPU or memory resources On-Premise or On-Cloud, the HDM deployment can fail with event in vCenter “Insufficient resources to satisfy configured failover level for vSphere HA”.
+Insufficient CPU or memory resources on-premises or in the cloud may cause the HDM deployment to fail and log the following event in vCenter: “Insufficient resources to satisfy configured failover level for vSphere HA.”

-This should be avoided by choosing HDM deployment type according to the resource availability On-Premise and On-Cloud or change the Deployment Type.(Ref: **CP-4243**)
+This can be avoided by choosing the HDM deployment type based on the availability of on-premises and cloud resources.
+(Ref: **CP-4243**)

 ###### **Network configuration change for the PIO Appliance**

-If the network selected during PIO Appliance deployment is incorrect and vCenter has not been added yet, user can change the network using the following procedure
+If the network selected during deployment of the PrimaryIO appliance is incorrect and vCenter has not been added yet, the following procedure can be used to change the network:

-1. Power off PIO Appliance
+1. Power off the appliance
-2. Change the network by editing vApp options and set the correct configuration
+2. Change the network by editing vApp options and setting the correct configuration
-3. Reboot the PIO Appliance
+3. Reboot the appliance

-If the add vCenter has already been performed, change of the network is not possible on the deployed Appliance.
-User needs to redeploy PIO Appliance.
+If vCenter has already been added, it is no longer possible to change the network.
+The appliance will need to be redeployed.

 ###### **HDM does not support IPv6 based IPs**

-HDM does not support IPv6 configured vmware environment.
+HDM does not support an IPv6 configured VMware environment.

 ###### **The PIO Appliance password cannot be recovered**

-The PIO Appliance password was changed and the user has forgotten the new password.
+After changing the default appliance password, the new password has been forgotten.

-**Resolution:** Contact PrimaryIO Support to change the password.
+**Resolution:** Contact PrimaryIO support to reset the password.

 ###### **A user who **d**oes **n**ot **h**ave **a**dministrator **p**rivileges for a vCenter cannot add that vCenter to the PIO Appliance**